Standard solar model

-The standard solar model (SSM) is a mathematical treatment of the Sun as a spherical ball of gas (in varying states of ionisation, with the hydrogen in the deep interior being a completely ionised plasma).
-This model, technically the spherically symmetric quasi-static model of a star, has stellar structure described by several differential equations derived from basic physical principles.
+The standard solar model (SSM) is a mathematical model of the Sun as a spherical ball of gas (in varying states of ionisation, with the hydrogen in the deep interior being a completely ionised plasma).
+This stellar model, technically the spherically symmetric quasi-static model of a star, has stellar structure described by several differential equations derived from basic physical principles.
 The model is constrained by boundary conditions, namely the luminosity, radius, age and composition of the Sun, which are well determined.
 The age of the Sun cannot be measured directly; one way to estimate it is from the age of the oldest meteorites, and models of the evolution of the Solar System.
 The composition in the photosphere of the modern-day Sun, by mass, is 74.9% hydrogen and 23.8% helium.
 All heavier elements, called metals in astronomy, account for less than 2 percent of the mass.
 The SSM is used to test the validity of stellar evolution theory.
 In fact, the only way to determine the two free parameters of the stellar evolution model, the helium abundance and the mixing length parameter (used to model convection in the Sun), are to adjust the SSM to "fit" the observed Sun.